wenerme/astgo/README.md

 # Asterisk to Go

-Libs for Go to work with Asterisk
+Libs for Golang to work with Asterisk

+* AMI
+* AGI

 ## AMI